 During Human Trafficking Awareness Month in January, and throughout the year, AAUW and other organizations work on grassroots efforts to highlight and support legislation on this national and international crisis, including activities in Ohio, New Jersey, and Virginia.
 Some activism comes in the form of new information, as is the case with AAUW grant recipients Laura Dean and Maria Cecilia Hwang, who conduct scholarly research.
 AAUW members also implement community programs aimed at magnifying awareness of this growing problem.
-Human trafficking is also one of the national priorities included in our member-voted Public Policy Program.
+Human trafficking is also one of the national priorities included in our member-voted Public Policy Priorities.

 Last month the UN Office on Drugs and Crime released the 2016 Global Report on Trafficking in Persons, focusing on data collection for the 2012–14 time period and drawn from the patterns and trends of trafficking in persons from official national criminal justice sources.
 The Global Report is currently the only international source of information on victims of trafficking in persons, detailed by age, sex, and form of exploitation in the 136 countries surveyed in the report.